dechevgfx/dechevgfx/README.md

 <h3>🧠 At the moment I am intensively learning JavaScript I have knowledge of HTML5 and CSS3 and also basic knowledge of Python.</h3>
 <img src="https://skills.thijs.gg/icons?i=js,nodejs,html,css,bootstrap,python">
-<h3>🧠 My plans are to complete the JavaScript path in the Software University in a single year and at the same time to develop my skills in the following technologies:
+<h3>🧠 My plans are to complete the JavaScript path in the Software University in a single year and at the same time to develop my skills in the following technologies:</h3>
   <img src="https://skills.thijs.gg/icons?i=expressjs,solidity,react,vue,typescript,mongodb,angular,jquery">